lurchmath/second-order-matching/to-dos.md

 ## Moving beyond OpenMath

-- Rework the `constraints.js` file so that it doesn't import the new API, but rather exposes a function by which it expects to be provided such an API, just as `language.js` does.
-Have `matching.js` import the API and pass it to `constraints.js`, which, in turn, passes it to `language.js`.
-- Ensure that `matching.js` doesn't use any OM-specific functionality either, but also accesses OM only through the new API.
-This may require only updating `matching.js`, or it may require extending the API.
-Hopefully it is only the former.
 - Copy `matching.js` to `matching-without-om.js`.
 Change that file so that, rather than importing OM, it exposes a function by which it expects to be provided such an API, just as `constraints.js` does.
 It should then pass that